laduplessis/blotter/news/_posts/2016-08-29-Website-demo.md

 - I don't like Trevor's navigation bar.
 It is overly complicated (it takes a lot of code to make a collapsible navbar that can't be collapsed).
 - The website needs a footer.
 - Team should be removed.
+- KaTeX is beautiful, but it does not support all the LaTeX mathematics environments.
+If we run into problems we should switch to MathJax, which seems to work with everything (but isn't as beautiful).